Team Pennine: Centrebus Holdings

 Following the purchase of K-Line and Stagecoach Huddersfield, Centrebus Holdings became the second-largest bus operator in Huddersfield, after First West Yorkshire.
 The company retained the K-Line brand, whilst operating the former Stagecoach services under the Huddersfield Bus Company brand.
 The Centrebus name was used for the rest of the operations in West Yorkshire.

 In January 2010, Centrebus Holdings took over some contracted services previously operated by First West Yorkshire in Calderdale.
 As a result, a new depot was established in Elland.

 In April 2010, Centrebus Holdings obtained another service under the Huddersfield Bus Company division, taking over two routes (435 & 436) from Arriva Yorkshire.
 At the same time, the company extended further, taking over three routes serving Leeds Bradford Airport (737, 747 & 757).
 Like the operations in Calderdale, these services operated under the Centrebus name, with a depot based on Kirkstall Road, Leeds.

 The company would face early competition as First West Yorkshire continued to run service 757 between Leeds and Leeds Bradford Airport via Horsforth, serving the railway station in Leeds, whilst Centrebus served the City bus station.

-From July 2010, Centrebus were the only operator of route 757 after First West Yorkshire withdrew their service.
+From July 2010, Centrebus were the only operator of route 757 after First West Yorkshire withdrew its service.
 At the same time, Centrebus began to operate many more services in Bradford and Leeds, winning a number of contracts from West Yorkshire Metro.

 In October 2010, a number of services formerly operated by Halifax Joint Committee (28A, 34 & 36) were taken over by Centrebus, with K-Line taking over service 31.

 In 2012, service A99, which ran during term-time on behalf of the University of Bradford was taken over by Centrebus – having previously been operated by First West Yorkshire.
 At the same time, the service was made free to use for university students.